Capability management in business: Structure of a capability or dimensions of a core capability

 The consideration of a portfolio of capabilities in an enterprise in the context of the PRESENT and FUTURE contexts, with the Importing of Knowledge from the EXTERNAL context and the Implementing and Integrating of Knowledge in the INTERNAL context, establishes the link to Enterprise Architecture.
-In Enterprise Architecture this knowledge and planning of present-to-future evolution is diffused through the medium of models shared and used throughout the enterprise.
+In Enterprise Architecture, this knowledge and planning of present-to-future evolution is diffused through the medium of models shared and used throughout the enterprise.

 Dynamic capabilities theory

-The Leonard model of a Capability is a dynamic model at the micro-level; focused on the detailed mechanisms for development and change of individual capabilities.
-Building on the work of Hamel and Prahalad, and others David Teece and colleagues developed a macro-level theory of Dynamic capabilities and framework for their management.
-In this theory a (or perhaps the) "Dynamic Capability" is defined as "the firm's ability to integrate, build, and reconfigure internal and external competences to address rapidly changing environments."
+The Leonard model of a Capability is a dynamic model at the micro-level; focused on the detailed mechanisms for the development and change of individual capabilities.
+Building on the work of Hamel and Prahalad and others David Teece and colleagues developed a macro-level theory of Dynamic capabilities and a framework for their management.
+In this theory, a (or perhaps the) "Dynamic Capability" is defined as "the firm's ability to integrate, build, and reconfigure internal and external competences to address rapidly changing environments."

 Building on earlier work from the 1960s, the central thesis of the Dynamic Capabilities theory is that "... the real key to a company's success or even to its future development lies in its ability to find or create a competence that is truly distinctive".
-In this literature the term "competence" is used in both the sense of degree of performance in some capability and as a low-level, short-term capability.
-Competence in the latter sense echoes the concepts from Hamel and Prahalad, but may also be identified with Leonard's Enabling and Supplemental Capabilities as well as the short-term Core Capabilities of a firm.
+In this literature, the term "competence" is used in both the sense of degree of performance in some capability and as a low-level, short-term capability.
+Competence in the latter sense echoes the concepts from Hamel and Prahalad but may also be identified with Leonard's Enabling and Supplemental Capabilities as well as the short-term Core Capabilities of a firm.
 The term "capabilities" is also used somewhat interchangeably with "competencies".

-The competencies or low-level capabilities are regarded as assets or knowledge-resources of the enterprise, alongside physical assets and other resources that are difficult for competitor firms to acquire.
+The competencies or low-level capabilities are regarded as assets or knowledge resources of the enterprise, alongside physical assets and other resources that are difficult for competitor firms to acquire.
 In this sense Teece's Dynamic Capabilities Theory is a move back towards the Resource-Based View of the Firm, but with a broader notion of "Resources" that includes intangible knowledge-based and practice-based resources, not just tangible assets.
 In the Dynamic Capabilities Theory, "Resources" are firm-specific assets that are difficult for competitors to acquire or imitate, "Organizational Routines" (based on prior work of Nelson and Winter) or "Organizational Competences" are the low-level capabilities of the firm and "Core Competences" are taken from the Hamel and Prahalad concept.
 Citing Dorothy Leonard (or Leonard-Barton), Teece et al. define (higher-level) Dynamic Capabilities as the "ability to integrate, build and reconfigure" these tangible and intangible assets.

-"Dynamic Capabilities thus reflect an organizations ability to achieve new and innovative forms of competitive advantage given path dependencies and market positions."
+"Dynamic Capabilities thus reflect an organization's ability to achieve new and innovative forms of competitive advantage given path dependencies and market positions."